nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-28 december 2024,
+12 january 2025,

-We've welcomed a new member to our home in November 2024: Mangostine (Măng Cụt) - a ridgeback Phu Quoc dog.
+We've welcomed a new member to our home in November 2024: [Mangostine](/files/mangostine.JPG) (Măng Cụt) - a ridgeback Phu Quoc dog.
 He's growing so fast.

 ### Learning chinese